Instrumental Variable Value Iteration for Causal Offline Reinforcement Learning: Theory

 \subsection{Nonparametric Case}

 In \ref{as:spec}~and~\ref{as:dualapprox} we make the simplifying assumption that both the true transition function $F^*$ and the image of the operator $\cT$ lie in some known finite dimensional spaces.
 To extend out theory to the nonparametric case (e.g., $F^*:\cS\times\cA\to\R^{d_x}$ is H\"older continuous, and functions of the form $\{\cT f\given f:\cS\times \cA\to\R \text{, bounded and continuous} \}$ are also H\"older continuous), we need to discuss two issues.

-The first one is identification: whether $F^*$ is the unique solution to the CMR \eqref{eq:thecondmoment}.
-Identification in NPIV usually requires some form of completeness assumptions; see Remark~\ref{rm:id}.
+The first one is identification: whether $F^*$ is the unique solution to the CMR \cref{eq:thecondmoment}.
+Identification in NPIV usually requires some form of completeness assumptions.
+For example, bounded completeness condition is a relatively weak regularity assumption on the average visitation distribution $\bar d_{\pi_b}$.
+For two random variables $X$ and $Y$, $X$ is boundedly complete w.r.t\ $Y$ if for all $Y$-a.s.\ bounded function $f$, it holds $\E[f(Y)\cond X]=0$ implies $f=0$ $Y$-a.s.
+Intuitively, it requires that the distribution of $Y$ exhibits a sufficient amount of variation when conditioning on different values of $X$.
+It is well-known that there is a wide range of distributions that satisfy bounded completeness; see, for example, \cite{blundell2007semi, d2011completeness,Hu2017,Andrews2017}.

 The second issue is the error caused by finite-dimensional approximation which we address below.
+Let $f^*$ be one element of $F^*=[f^*_1,\dots, f^*_{d_x}]^\top$.
+If \ref{as:spec} is violated, we define the primal approximation error